DreamingInBinary/ColorUp/README.md

 $ swift run ColorUp -p "users/jordan/documents/anApp/assets.xcassets/" -s "users/jordan/documents/anApp/extensions/"
 ```

-If the asset catalog has one color named "MyColor", the result would look like this:
+If the asset catalog has one color named "MyColor", the result would look like this for UIKit (and similar for SwiftUI):
 ```swift
 //
 //  ColorCatalogExtensions.swift